Rete Ferroviaria Italiana

-Rete Ferroviaria Italiana (RFI) is the Italian railway infrastructure manager, subsidiary of Ferrovie dello Stato (FS), a state-owned holding company.
+Rete Ferroviaria Italiana (RFI) is the Italian railway infrastructure manager, subsidiary of Ferrovie dello Stato Italiane (FS), a state-owned holding company.
 RFI is the owner of Italy's railway network, it provides signalling, maintenance and other services for the railway network.
 It also operates train ferries between the Italian Peninsula and Sicily.

 RFI's origins can be traced back to a series of railway sector reforms enacted by the Italian government during the late 1980s and 1990s.
 The agency was founded on 1 July 2001 in accordance with a European directive on rail transport that mandated the separation of the infrastructure operator and the service operators.
 Prior to RFI's creation, the Italian rail network was managed directly by FS.
-The agency has been periodically accused to a failure to be impartial, including allegations of favouring sibling company Trenitalia over independent operations; the company has been fined in the past for anti-trust breaches.
+The agency has been periodically accused of failure to be impartial, including allegations of favouring sibling company Trenitalia over independent operations.
+The company has been fined in the past for anti-trust breaches.
 Since its creation, revenue abstraction from access charges have steadily increased, primarily due to the expansion of Italy's high-speed rail network, even as access charges have been decreased.